Mai0313/ghost-ai-rs/README.md

 You can change bindings from the Settings panel inside the application.

 ## Development Workflow
-- `cargo check` for fast verification during edits.
+- `cargo check` for quick validation during edits.
-- `cargo fmt` to format sources.
+- `make fmt` to format and lint (runs `cargo fmt` and `cargo clippy`).
-- `cargo clippy -- -D warnings` to keep lints clean.
-- `cargo test` to run unit tests (when available).
+- `make test` or `cargo test --all` to exercise unit and integration suites.
+- `make coverage` to generate coverage reports via `cargo-llvm-cov`.
+- Use the `.devcontainer/` and `docker/` setups when you need a reproducible toolchain.

 Static resources such as `ghost.ico` are bundled at build time.
 Release artifacts can be produced with `cargo build --release` and packaged with your platform-specific tooling if required.

 ## Configuration Files
-All runtime configuration is stored in `config.toml` under the standard OS configuration directory:
+All runtime configuration is stored in `config.json` under the standard OS configuration directory:
-- Windows: `%APPDATA%/ghost-ai/config.toml`
+- Windows: `%APPDATA%/ghost-ai/config.json`
-- macOS: `~/Library/Application Support/ghost-ai/config.toml`
+- macOS: `~/Library/Application Support/ghost-ai/config.json`
-- Linux: `~/.config/ghost-ai/config.toml`
+- Linux: `~/.config/ghost-ai/config.json`

 Prompts and conversation history are persisted in the same directory.
 Delete the folder to reset the application.